 - Train: The train from Milan to Lake Como is only five euros, so it’s one of the best day trips from Milan by train when it comes to affordability.
 You can take a direct train from Milan Porta Garibaldi or Milan Nord Cardona train stations, and it takes just one hour.

 See Related: How Much is a Trip to Italy: Average Cost Per Day

 Distance from Milan: 109 miles

 The colorful coastal village of Portofino may seem unassuming and quaint, but it’s actually one of the most bougie places I’ve ever visited.
 The town and surrounding waters have become a playground for the rich and famous, so you’ll see lavish villas and stunning super yachts.

 It’s one of my favorite day trips from Milan in spring because it’s not too crowded, and the weather is just starting to warm up.
 I recommend getting to Portofino an hour or two before lunch, so you have time to explore.
-It’s so interesting to see the juxtaposition between the old buildings and the luxury stores that inhabit them.
+Seeing the juxtaposition between the old buildings and the luxury stores that inhabit them is so interesting.

 You’ll find brands like Louis Vuitton, Dolce & Gabbana, and Salvatore Ferragamo, all with a significant presence here.
 I also noticed many of the Italian visitors were decked out in designer items from head to toe, even the kids!
 So if you want to fit in, break out your best designer ‘fits.

 I also recommend making reservations in advance at restaurants if you want a seat outside.
 The first three restaurants we visited did not have any open tables for the next three hours, but we ended up at Ristorante Delfino right before they filled up and were super happy with that!
 Their seafood pasta is exquisite, and the views are pretty unbeatable.